microsoft/BotFramework-WebChat/SPEECH.md

 ### Disabling telemetry

 By default, [Azure Cognitive Services will collect telemetry for service performance](https://github.com/Microsoft/cognitive-services-speech-sdk-js#data--telemetry).
-If you prefer to disable telemetry, modify the code as below.
+If you prefer to disable telemetry, please modify the code as below.

 ```diff
   renderWebChat({